Joonie86/COBRA-7.3/475/Readme.txt

 In order for those cfws to work with this source, those 64bit hashes are required to be ported in

-modulespatch.h/c due to its hash check preventing unknown sprx/self modules to be patched on boot.
+modulespatch.h/c , and psp.c due to its hash check preventing unknown sprx/self modules to be patched on boot.

 as a result it can cause issues with ps2/psp games when this cobra payload is applied without proper porting